Student Handbook: Section 5: General College Policies

 Investigation and Adjudication Procedures

 Complainants are entitled to a prompt response to any complaint and to have the complaint investigated and adjudicated in an impartial, timely, and thorough manner.
 See Section 7 of this Handbook (Student Code of Conduct and Procedures) for details concerning students.
 If the respondent is a College employee, employee handbook policies and procedures, including the Policy Prohibiting Unlawful Harassment, Including Sexual Harassment, will be referenced.
 Any member of the Daemen College community found responsible for sexual assault of another member of the Daemen community faces the possibility of expulsion or termination of employment, as applicable.
+While the College strives to respect the wishes of a complainant who reports an act of sexual violence, the institution may be required to take certain actions, regardless of the wishes of parties involved, if there is a real or perceived threat to an individual or the campus community.
+In those instances, the Complainant will be informed in advance of what steps need to be taken.
+All evidence and information collected during the investigation will be maintained by the College through the Conduct Reporting system in accordance with record retention policies of the institution.

 Anyone interested in accessing information on registered sex offenders in the area can access the Sex Offender Registry at criminaljustice.ny.gov/nsor/